bytedance/pyskynet/README.md

 PySkynet is a library for using [skynet](https://github.com/cloudwu/skynet) in python.
 Including a lua library *numsky* for dealing with numpy.ndarray object.

+This repository has been archived for some reason.
+There's a personal fork [pyskynet](https://github.com/drinkwithwater/pyskynet).

 ### Install

 Default install, find ssl by default.
 If ssl is not found, ltls.so will not be installed